Planning with William’s Model of Creative Thinking

 The taxonomy is generally considered hierarchical.
 The first four levels of the taxonomy relate to the cognitive areas of intellectual development.
 The remaining four levels relate to the affective areas of personal development.
 But I choose to think of them all as capable of creating critical thinking, and contributing to the creative development of the student.

-The image above is available as a free printable – print it out, stick it to your classroom wall, and encourage the creative thinkers in your class (no email is required)William’s Model FREE!
+The image above is available as a free printable – print it out, stick it to your classroom wall, and encourage the creative thinkers in your class.
+(Sign up is required BUT you also receive the Maker’s Model Modifications and the Classroom Curriculum Planner for Inclusion!)William’s Model FREE!
 Printable

 The William’s model has been used extensively as a model for curriculum differentiation for gifted and talented.
 However, there is great scope for this to be used to develop the creativity of all the students in the classroom.
 It is a question of how you embed it in your classroom curriculum planning.